 - HEA300 Stress Management in Integrative Health (3)

-- HEA302 Intro to Complementary & Alternative Medicine (3)
+- HEA302 Introduction to Complementary and Alternative Medicine (3)

 - HEA450 Integrative Pathophysiology I (3)